 12) City of Joy (Dir.
 Madeleine Gavin, DROC/USA)

 A tale of hope and restoration unfolds in the film which follows the first class of students at a remarkable leadership center in the war-torn Eastern Democratic Republic of Congo.
 A story about the resilience of the human spirit, City of Joy shows the women’s fierce will to reclaim hope.

 Raindance mentor and tutor Simon Hunter’s movie had its English premiere at the 2017 Raindance, where it won the Spirit of Raindance Award.
 The following spring and summer saw EDIE secure a 7 figure theatrical box office – unheard of for an indie.
 It regularly trends on Netflix.

 Edith Moore (Edie) is a bitter woman in her eighties.
 Following her controlling husband’s death, she decides to take embark on a trip that her father had planned for them many years before and fulfill her lifelong dream of climbing a mountain in the Scottish Highlands.
 The story is a tale of triumph over adversity as Edie embarks on the adventure of a lifetime.

 14) On Yoga: The Architecture of Peace (Dir.
 Heitor Dhalia, Brazil)

 Heitor Dhalia’s serene documentary follows acclaimed photographer Michael O’Neill in understanding the philosophy and spirituality of yoga, in a deeply humanist and positive portrait that demonstrates people’s capacity for self-satisfaction in their attempt to find mental and physical balance.

-Would you like your film to become a future Raindance gem?
-Submissions for the 26th edition are now open!
+Need help with figuring out which film you should add to your next binge-watching session?
+Take the quiz here!
+And would you like your film to become a future Raindance gem?
+Submissions for the 27th edition are now open!